-During development while in the womb, there are specific periods in which organs and other bodily systems are developing.
-These critical periods of development can be affected by exposures to toxic stress, poor nutrition, or environmental pollutants.
+During development in the womb, there are specific time periods in which particular organs and bodily systems develop.
+These critical periods of development can be affected by exposures to toxic stress, poor nutrition or environmental pollutants.
 The length and timing of these stressors on the developing baby can impact how organs and systems will develop.
 These stressors will also affect the long-term chronic disease risk of that fetus later in his or her life.

 Armitage, J. A., Taylor, P. D., & Poston, L. (2005).
 Experimental models of developmental programming: Consequences of exposure to an energy rich diet during development.
 The Journal of Physiology,565(1), 3-8.